jsebfranck/contentful-publication/README.md

 ### How to use

-- create config file like the example
+- create config file following the example in examplces/config.json
+- Please note that source token must be a content delivery token, whereas destination token must be a content management token.
 - To synchronize contents and models :
 ```
   node ./bin/fullSync.js -c path/to/config`